-Consistent with its goal of promoting enforcement of securities laws while also respecting a company's efforts to build and maintain an effective internal compliance program, the SEC has designated certain categories of employees and other individuals - those who obtain information in connection with a company's legal representation or those integral to internal compliance functions - as presumptively ineligible for participation in the whistleblower-reward program.
-See Rule 21F-4(b)(4)(i)-(iii).
-Further, other individuals who learn information from these categories of persons will not be considered to be providing original information if they then report it to the SEC.
-Rule 21-F4(b)(4)(vi).
-Persons who obtain information for a tip using methods that violate criminal laws are also excluded.
+In addition, other individuals who learn information from these categories of persons will not be considered to be providing "original information" if they turn around and report the information to the SEC.
+Rule 21F-4(b)(4)(vi).
+Persons who obtain information for a tip using methods that a court finds to have violated criminal laws are also excluded.
 Rule 21F-4(b)(4)(iv).